Techposts/RaspberryPi-AirPlay-Installer/README.md

 Turn any Raspberry Pi (Zero 2 W, 3, 4, 5) into a modern, high-quality AirPlay 2 receiver in just 5 minutes.
 This project uses a set of robust scripts to automate the entire installation process, making it incredibly easy to revive your old home theater or favorite speakers.

 > **If you find this project helpful, please consider giving it a ⭐ star on GitHub!** It helps others discover it and shows your appreciation for the work.
+Also, please like the video and **[subscribe to the channel](https://www.youtube.com/@ravis1ngh)**.
+It helps us create more content like this.

 The goal of this project was to simplify the manual installation process, making it accessible to everyone.